pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 to format that data.
 They need to figure out where the data is going, where it's from, and whether it's corrupted.

-Ethernet is by far the most common standard at Layer 2.
-Table 4-2 shows the parts that make up an Ethernet frame.
+Ethernet is by far the most common standard at Layer 2. :numref:`ethernet_frame` shows the parts that make up an Ethernet frame.

-.. _wifi_type:
+.. _ethernet_frame:
 .. figure:: media/ethernet_frame.svg
    :alt: The Parts of an Ethernet Frame
    :width: 80%